capsulbrasil/form-automation/README.md

-<<<<<<< HEAD
 # Python Script Documentation

-## This project automates web form submission using Selenium and multiple threads.
+#### This project automates web form submission using Selenium and multiple threads.
 It reads data from CSV files, fills in email and phone fields in a specific form, and submits the information.
 The project uses Firefox with GeckoDriver, manages multiple parallel executions for efficiency, and includes a stopwatch to monitor execution time.
 At the end, all processes are synchronized and the browser is closed.

 ## Function Imports
 - `stopwatch` function from `function`